MimiOnuoha/Creative-Approaches-NYU/README.md

 In accordance with NYU policy, students are allowed a maximum of two absences.
 It is worth stressing that because the class covers so much new material, it is very much to your advantage to not miss any classes, if possible.

+## Evaluation

+Grades for the course will follow the standard A through F letter grading system and will be determined by the following breakdown:

+*25%* Homework and Class Participation
+*10%* Classmate Project Evaluations
+*20%* Project 1
+*20%* Project 2
+*25%* Project 3

 ## Communication

 Arnab and I are both  available for office hours.